A Guide to Texas Auto Dealer Bond Requirements

 Post Summary

-What is a Texas auto dealer bond?
+Who is required to carry a Texas auto dealer bond?

 What happens if a Texas dealer operates without a bond?